AlexandruDbr/Boardgame-night-planner-python-project/README.md

-# Boardgame planner Python project
+# Board game planner Python project

 ## Overview

-This project is a challenge from Codecademy, in which I had the task to organise a game night event using the following python concepts: <br>
+This project is a code challenge from Codecademy, in which I had the task to organise a game night event using the following python concepts: <br>
-* lists,
+* lists
-* dictionaries,
+* dictionaries
-* functions,
+* functions
 * for loops
 * formatted letter strings
-* some built-in functions.
+* some built-in functions

 A more detailed background about the project as well as the explanations for each code block can be found in the file.